williamgrosset/OSCAR-ConCert/ConCert/src/prototype/webservices/README.md

 + Throw hard errors on non-SSL access to API URL
 + Strong documentation (see [GitHub](https://developer.github.com/v3/) for reference)
 + Include versioning (see [Stripe](https://stripe.com/docs/api#versioning) for reference)
++ Local values (i.e. id=5, action=refresh, page=2) can be a part of the resource URL path
-+ Result filtering, sorting, and searching can be implemented as query parameters on top of the base URL
++ Result filtering, sorting, and searching can be implemented as query parameters (i.e. ?order=backwards/?query=Obama) on top of the base URL
-+ Can use a fields query parameter that takes a comma seperated list to limit which fields are returned by the API
++ Can use a fields query parameter that takes a comma seperated list to limit which fields are returned by the API request

 ### Use RESTful URLS and actions
 + Seperate API into logical **resources**, which are manipulated using HTTP requests